taozhuo/taozhuo.github.io/source/_posts/2017-01-08-bloom-filter-join-in-spark.markdown

 {% endcodeblock %}

 In order for this to run on the Hadoop cluster, we need to set sufficiently large memory on both driver and executors to hold the underlying bit array, depending on the value of false positive probability we've set above.
-In addition we need to increase the maximum allowable size of Kryo serialization buffer, otherwise we'll see exceptions from Kryo:
+And we need to increase the maximum allowable size of Kryo serialization buffer, otherwise we'll see exceptions from Kryo:

 {% codeblock lang:scala %}